Budd Metroliner: Other conversions

 Ten Metroliners – eight parlor cars and the two coaches not used as cab cars – were used as unpowered coaches to supplement the Amfleets and Horizons on Michigan Corridor and other Chicago-based Midwest routes, funded by the State of Michigan as "Michigan Coaches".
 Eight were renumbered 44550–44557; 886 and 887 were not renumbered.
-One of the coaches, #44553 (ex-#884) was rebuilt in 2013 as Amtrak catenary measurement car #10005.
+One of the coaches, No. 44553 (ex-No. 884) was rebuilt in 2013 as Amtrak catenary measurement car No. 10005.

-Metroliner car #803 served as cab car #9642 from 1988 to 1996.
+Metroliner car No. 803 served as cab car No. 9642 from 1988 to 1996.
 In June 1999, the Federal Railroad Administration obtained the car from Amtrak.
 After a yearlong refurbishment, it entered service in November 2000 as T-16 (DOTX 216), a research and track geometry car capable of measurements at up to 160 mph.
 It is used to measure track conditions on the Northeast Corridor for the Boston-Washington Acela Express service.